Blurbs

 Dr. Ben Swift is an academic, educator, artist and maker of open source tools for creative computing and generative AI.
 He’s a Senior Lecturer at the ANU School of Cybernetics, where he leads the Cybernetic Studio: a cybernetic community that makes things out of hardware/software/people/stuff to explore cybernetic systems/ideas and their impact on the world.

-Dr. Ben Swift is an interdisciplinary scholar and artist-programmer with interests and expertise in AI/machine learning, computational art & music, cybernetics, data vis/data science and human-computer interaction.
-A unifying thread is the potential of liveness (human-in-the-loop interactivity with real-time feedback) in tools and workflows, especially in open-ended creative tasks.
+Dr. Ben Swift is an interdisciplinary scholar and artist-programmer with interests and expertise in AI/machine learning, cybernetics, data vis/data science, human-computer interaction and computational art & music.
+His recent research takes a creative, experimental, and sometimes weird approach to AI and large language models, spanning AI literacy pedagogy, human-scale AI artefacts, and agentic AI development workflows.
 He’s a Senior Lecturer at the ANU School of Cybernetics, where he leads the Cybernetic Studio: a cybernetic community that makes things out of hardware/software/people/stuff to explore cybernetic systems/ideas and their impact on the world.
+He’s also the creator LLMs Unplugged and COMP4020 Agentic Coding Studio, the ANU’s flagship agentic software development course.

-Dr. Ben Swift is an internationally-recognised interdisciplinary scholar, electronic/computer music artist and creative technologist.
-He’s an expert in AI/machine learning, computational art & music, computing education, user experience (UX) design, and cybernetics.
+Dr. Ben Swift is an internationally-recognised interdisciplinary scholar, computer music artist and creative technologist/software engineer.
+He’s an expert in AI/machine learning, computing education, full-stack web development, user experience (UX) design, cybernetics, and computational art & music.

 He leads the Cybernetic Studio at the School of Cybernetics at the Australian National University: a cybernetic community that makes things out of hardware/software/people/stuff to explore cybernetic systems and their impact on the world.